 The Council is responsible for contracting with the apprenticeship training providers and assessment providers. and following a request to schools in July 2017, very few schools responded that they want to recruit an apprentice in September 2017 or January 2018

 As a result, the Council entered in to small contracts with training providers to provide the training element for the initial cohorts in September '17 and January '18.
-The Council has now entered into a procurement framework to procure apprenticeship training provision from September 2018 onwards.

 Because Apprenticeship Levy funding can only be spent on the delivery of Apprenticeships, Newham Council does not have any resources to support schools with the recruitment of Apprentices.